top of page

 less stereotypical autism presentations).

-I've trained in MIGDAS interviewing and other assessment approaches, but here's the truth: tools matter less than philosophy.
+But here's the truth: tools matter less than philosophy.

 What matters is: